Coordinate Descent Full Configuration Interaction for Excited States

 In \eqref{eq:Bupdate}, we already compute all nonzero entries in the $i^\itellp$-th column of $H$.
 Now we reuse these results to refine coefficients in $B$.
 The $i^\itellp$-th row in $B$ is recalculated as follows,

 where the second equality is due to the symmetry property of the Hamiltonian.~\footnote{If the Hamiltonian matrix is complex Hermitian, then a complex conjugate is needed in the equation.} This recalculation of $B^\itellp_{i^\itellp,:}$ is of essential importance when the $i^\itellp$-th determinant is added to $C^\itell$ for the first time.
 It removes potential errors made by compressions from earlier iterations and, together with \eqref{eq:Bupdate}, keeps $B_{i^\itellp,:} \equiv H_{i^\itellp,:}C$ for all later iterations.
 From a numerical analysis viewpoint, the recalculation also preserves numerical accuracy.
-Since the number of iterations in \xsname{} could easily goes beyond $10^8 - 10^{10}$, the accumulation of the numerical error caused by the finite precision computations would destroy the accuracy of energies.
-Regularly recalculating $B^\itellp_{i^\itellp,:}$ keeps $B_{i^\itellp,:} \equiv H_{i^\itellp,:}C$ at a low level of numerical errors.
+Since the number of iterations in \xsname{} could easily go beyond $10^8 - 10^{10}$, the accumulation of the numerical error caused by the finite precision computations in the worst case grows linearly with respect to the number of operations and would destroy the accuracy of energies.
+Regularly recalculating $B^\itellp_{i^\itellp,:}$ keeps $B_{i^\itellp,:} \equiv H_{i^\itellp,:}C$ at a low level of numerical error.